-Processes and Programs (Minimum 2 Areas) Area Examined Data Sources Problem Statements and Root Causes Teacher TTESS Performance 100% of all teachers were rated proficient or higher on T-TESS.
+Processes and Programs (Minimum 2 Areas)

+Area Examined Data Sources Problem Statements and Root Causes

+Teacher Performance TTESS PS PP-1 100% of all teachers were rated proficient or higher on T-TESS.
 Furthermore, 39% of teachers were rated at the Accomplish level on T-TESS.
 However, 0% students showed growth in STAAR and only 14% of students were at the Meets and Masters levels on STAAR.

 RC PP-1 Instructional leaders have been providing misaligned feedback on instructional practices.
 Feedback should include feedback focuses on teacher actions that would have the greatest positive impact on student learning.
+(ESF 4.1)

-(ESF 4.1) Professional Development PLC, PLN, student outcomes for all grade levels EOY, teacher surveys, classroom observation data PS PP-2 Performance Matters professional growth trends indicate that our teachers have self-assessed and are in need of support with data and assessment, content knowledge and expertise, communication, achieving expectations, monitor and adjust.
-As a campus we have not constantly trained teachers to effectively use instructional materials and teaching practices to promote critical thinking skills to include differentiation and scaffolding support (ESF 5.1) RC PP-3 PS PP-4 RC PP-4 Data Determinations We found that teachers have been over rated in T-TESS and have been provided feedback not focused on teacher actions with the greatest learning impact.
-And that the professional learning opportunities did not align to the Campus Improvement Plan.
-100% of all teachers were rated proficient or higher on T-TESS.
-In addition, 39% of teachers were rated at the Accomplish level on T-TESS.
-However, 0% students showed growth in STAAR, 14% Meets and Masters does not reflect the T-TESS rated levels of the teachers.
+Professional Development PLC, PLN, student outcomes for all grade levels EOY, teacher surveys, classroom observation data PS PP-2 Performance Matters professional growth trends indicate that our teachers have self-assessed and are in need of support with data and assessment, content knowledge and expertise, communication, achieving expectations, monitor and adjust.

+RC PP-2 As a campus we have not constantly trained teachers to effectively use instructional materials and teaching practices to promote critical thinking skills to include differentiation and scaffolding support (ESF 5.1)

+PS PP-3

+RC PP-3

+PS PP-4

+RC PP-4

+Data Determinations
-ESSA Title I Compliance - 1.1 Comprehensive Needs Assessment The CAC will use the Four Multiple Measures of Data to analyze data to determine gaps and causes of those gaps

-Perceptions (Minimum 2 Areas)

-Area Examined Data Sources Problem Statements and Root Causes

-Student Attendance SAISD Dashboard, Historical ADA PS PE-1 2022-2023 Historical ADA data indicates a daily attendance rate of 80%.(ESF 3.1)

-RC PE-1 The campus does not have school wide systems for monitoring and communicating student absences.
+The CAC will use the Four Multiple Measures of Data to analyze data to determine gaps and causes of those gaps.
+Perceptions (Minimum 2 Areas) Area Examined Data Sources Problem Statements and Root Causes Student Attendance SAISD Dashboard, Historical ADA PS PE-1 2022-2023 Historical ADA data indicates a daily attendance rate of 80%.(ESF 3.1) RC PE-1 The campus does not have school wide systems for monitoring and communicating student absences.
 Parent Communication Parent Communication Records PS PE-2 Approximately 25% of teachers have a system for communication with parents.
 Parent attendance averages about 10 parents for principal/school information sessions, while campus events, such as academic nights average 80-100 parents.

-RC PE-2 The campus has not consistently implemented communication strategies with families (ESF 3.4) The campus has not consistently offered parent trainings with topics of interest to families or scheduled at times convenient for families (ESF 3.4)
+The campus has not consistently implemented communication strategies with families (ESF 3.4) The campus has not consistently offered parent trainings with topics of interest to families or scheduled at times convenient for families (ESF 3.4) PS PE-3 RC PE-3 PS PE-4 RC PE-4 Data Anecdotal evidence from parents in insight as to why they sometimes ch failing school climate where parents feel that their children are not in a safe and welcoming environment.
+Parent statements provide keep their children at home.
+Determinations

-PS PE-3

-RC PE-3

-PS PE-4

-RC PE-4

-Data Determinations